cortexproject/cortex/docs/architecture.md

 The **query frontend** is an **optional service** providing the same querier's API endpoints and can be used to accelerate the read path.
 When the query frontend is in place, incoming query requests should be directed to the query frontend instead of the queriers.
 The querier service will be still required within the cluster, in order to execute the actual queries.

-The query frontend internally performs some query mangling and push execution jobs for the queriers to an internal queue.
-In this setup, queriers act as workers picking jobs from the query frontend queue, executing the jobs and pushing back the result which is then aggregated by the query frontend before returning it to the client who performed the query request.
-Queriers need to be configured with the query frontend address - via the `-querier.frontend-address` CLI flag - in order to allow them to connect to the query frontends and pick up jobs to execute.
+The query frontend internally performs some query adjustments and holds queries in an internal queue.
+In this setup, queriers act as workers which pull jobs from the queue, execute them, and return them to the query-frontend for aggregation.
+Queriers need to be configured with the query frontend address - via the `-querier.frontend-address` CLI flag - in order to allow them to connect to the query frontends.

 Query frontends are **stateless**.
 However, due to how the internal queue works, it's recommended to run a few query frontend replicas to reap the benefit of fair scheduling.
 Two replicas should suffice in most cases.